Epistates/praxio/README.md

 ```
 You: "I need to understand the codebase structure.
-      Can you ask a specialist to map out all the database tables
-      and API endpoints?"
+      Can you delegate analyzing the database schema and API endpoints?"

-Your AI will automatically use:
+Your AI will automatically use delegation to handle this in parallel
-- invoke_claude to delegate fast analysis
-- invoke_gemini to delegate large file searches

-Then synthesize the results for you.
+and synthesize the results for you.
 ```

 Or be explicit about which provider to use: